 Pre-wash: MCT oil.
 I apply it to my scalp before washing as a pre-wash treatment, decanted into a scalp applicator bottle.
 MCT oil is a fatty acid that Malassezia doesn’t feed on, making it a useful pre-wash option for seb derm.

 Shampoo rotation: I rotate between the Vichy Dercos Anti-Dandruff Shampoo, the L’Oreal Professional Scalp Advanced Anti-Dandruff Shampoo, and Nizoral 2%.
 Nizoral is the heavy hitter with ketoconazole antifungal – I don’t use it every wash but having it in the rotation keeps Malassezia in check.
 I also use a scalp massage brush whenever I shampoo.
+Several of these scalp products are available at Lookfantastic – I have a Lookfantastic discount code (LFTFNEVEEN, 20% off) if you’re stocking up.

 The red light helmet: I use the CurrentBody LED Hair Growth Helmet a few times a week for hair growth stimulation.